 The information on this site is subject to a disclaimer, a copyright notice and rules related to personal data protection.

-The Committee of the Regions maintains this website to enhance public access to information about its initiatives and European Union policies in general.
+The European Committee of the Regions maintains this website to enhance public access to information about its initiatives and European Union policies in general.
 Our goal is to keep this information timely and accurate.
 If errors are brought to our attention, we will try to correct them.

-However the Committee of the Regions accepts no responsibility or liability whatsoever with regard to the information on this site.
+However the European Committee of the Regions accepts no responsibility or liability whatsoever with regard to the information on this site.

 This information is: